 Minimally Invasive Dental Techniques

 Advancements in dental technology have led to the development of minimally invasive techniques that are less likely to trigger the gag reflex.
-These techniques include the use of smaller instruments, digital imaging, and laser dentistry.
+Worth adding: these techniques include the use of smaller instruments, digital imaging, and laser dentistry.
 Smaller instruments are less likely to stimulate the sensitive areas in the mouth and throat that trigger the gag reflex.
 Digital imaging reduces the need for traditional X-rays, which can be uncomfortable and anxiety-inducing for some individuals.

 Laser dentistry offers a less invasive alternative to traditional drilling and cutting, reducing discomfort and the likelihood of gagging.
 These advancements in dental technology are making dental procedures more comfortable and accessible for individuals with a sensitive gag reflex.